nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Don't call me baby!" exploded Linda.

-"'Smatter?
+"&rsquo;Smatter?
 Don't you like children?"

 "It sounds so---common."